qdw/mac-run-bash-profile-at-login-time/README.txt

 touch ~/Desktop/bash_file_ran

 Then double-click the app again.
 If that file appears, then your bash file is running, after all.
 Of course, the commands in your file could be failing…

-- Open the source file, run_bash_login.applescript, in the AppleScript Editor application, and press the Run button.
+- Open the source file, run_bash_login.applescript in the AppleScript Editor application, and press the Run button.
 This should give you an informative message as to what's going wrong.

-- If you think there's something wrong with the app, please send me a bug report.
+- If it looks like a bug, please send me a bug report.

 Copyright (c) 2009, Quinn Weaver
 All rights reserved.